Willy0919/Evolving_Boxes/README.md

 Python implementation of [Evolving Boxes for Fast Vehicle Detection](http://zyb.im/research/EB/), a paper on ICME 2017.

 ## License & Citation
 This project is released under the BSD 3-clause "New" or "Revised" License (details in LICENSE file).
-If you think our work is useful in your research, please considering citing:<br />
+If you think our work is useful in your research, please consider citing:<br />
 ```
 @inproceedings{wang2017evolving,
   title={Evolving Boxes for Fast Vehicle Detection},